Key takeaways

 • Mobile app: Both ButterflyMX and Envera offer mobile apps and smartphone use.
 However, ButterflyMX offers the ability to unlock gates and doors by just swiping in the mobile app.
 Envera’s app may not provide any quick door-opening methods.

-• Video intercom: While Envera’s video surveillance system may be useful, ButterflyMX offers a two-in-one video intercom that controls access and takes a photo of every entry event for added security.
-Plus, the ButterflyMX video intercom doesn’t require in-unit hardware or property-wide wiring and allows residents to vet visitors and manage access themselves rather than relying on third-party call center workers.
+• Video intercom: While Envera’s video surveillance system may be useful, ButterflyMX offers a two-in-one Video Intercom that controls access and takes a photo of every entry event for added security.
+Plus, the ButterflyMX Video Intercom doesn’t require in-unit hardware or property-wide wiring and allows residents to vet visitors and manage access themselves rather than relying on third-party call center workers.

 • Visitor access solutions: While Envera offers license plate and driver’s license reader solutions for visitors, they require residents to register visitors ahead of time.
 When a visitor arrives, an off-site guard still has to review the visitor’s credentials and approve access.
-In contrast, ButterflyMX empowers residents to share virtual keys with visitors so they can quickly gain access without residents having to manually let them in.
+In contrast, ButterflyMX empowers residents to share Visitor Passes with visitors so they can quickly gain access without residents having to manually let them in.

-• Vehicle readers: ButterflyMX offers vehicle readers and windshield stickers that identify registered tenants’ vehicles.
+• Vehicle readers: ButterflyMX offers Vehicle Readers and Windshield Stickers that identify registered tenants’ vehicles.
 But visitor access is still simple because guests can quickly scan a virtual key or request access via video call.
 Alternately, Envera’s license plate reader relies on license plate numbers and requires residents to register every visitor in advance.
 This limits visitor access and creates more work for property managers, HOA boards, and condo associations.

 Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions for them.
 Our blog posts are based on the information we have available to us at the time of writing.